Skip to Content

 “Ruth admitted – she actually said this – that she’d had a peculiar idea that she wanted to kill Blakely.
 She used those words in court.”

-Thousands of people signed petitions asking for the death penalty to be lifted in Ruth Ellis’s case, including 35 members of London County Council who delivered their plea to the House of Commons.
-But Sarah’s Lloyd’s case attracted virtually no publicity – the Secretary of State was under no pressure from the public to grant her a reprieve, and yet that’s exactly what he did.
+But Sarah’s Lloyd’s case attracted virtually no publicity – the Home Secretary was under no pressure from the public to grant her a reprieve, yet that’s exactly what he did.

 Was Ruth Ellis’s crime any worse than Sarah Lloyd’s?
 No (unless we consider the life of a 25-year-old man to be more valuable that the life of an 86-year-old woman).
 It was Ruth’s failure to meet standards of conventional morality that proved fatal for her.